-Push back racking is probably one of the most flexible dynamic pallet racking solutions on the market today.
+Push back racking systems are probably one of the most flexible dynamic pallet racking solutions on the market today.
 Not only can it deliver high density storage solutions, but our Maxi Cube Push Back Racking can also dramatically improve picking speeds and space utilisation which can significantly reduce operational costs.

 Below, we explain a few of the more typical uses for push back racking or check out the video below